Acrylic Laser Engraving: All You Need to Know

 Step 3: Apply Masking [Optional]

-If you're using a diode laser and plan to engrave on transparent acrylic, apply a masking layer on top.
+If you're engraving clear acrylic with a diode laser, apply a masking layer on top.
 You can use watercolor, tempera paint, or a dry-erase marker for masking.

 If you're working with a CO2 laser or using opaque acrylic, you can usually skip this step.